Osun-Osogbo: Osun-Osogbo Festival

 Ever since that year, the Osun-Osogbo Festival has been celebrated in August at the Grove.
 The festival attracts thousands of Osun worshippers, spectators and tourists from all over the world.

 History of the Festival

 Osun-Osogbo Festival is believed to have a history of more than 700 years.
 Historically, an ancestral occurrence led to the celebration of this festival.
 Once upon a time, a group of migrants who were led by a great hunter called Olutimehin settled on the bank of the Osun river to save themselves from famine.
-On the river-side, Yeye Osun the river goddess appeared from the water in front of Olutimehin and requested him to lead people to a special place (the present-day Osogbo town).
+On the river-side, Yeye Ọṣun the river goddess appeared from the water in front of Olutimehin and requested him to lead people to a special place (the present-day Osogbo town).
 The goddess promised to protect the group and bring them prosperity in return for an annual sacrifice to her.
 The group accepted the proposition, and today the annual sacrifice to the Osun River Goddess is still celebrated as the Osun-Osogbo Festival.